James Harden's Success and Achievements in Timeline

 On November 30, 2008, James Harden scored a career-high 40 points in an 88–58 victory over UTEP.

 In 2009, James Harden was named a consensus All-American and Pac-10 Player of the Year while playing college basketball for the Arizona State Sun Devils.
-He was then selected with the third overall pick in the 2009 NBA draft by the Oklahoma City Thunder.
+Later in 2009, he was selected as the third overall pick in the NBA draft by the Oklahoma City Thunder.

-During the lockout-shortened 2011-12 season, James Harden averaged 16.8 points in 62 games and later received the NBA Sixth Man of the Year Award.
+During the 2011-12 season, James Harden received the NBA Sixth Man of the Year Award.

 2012: Named NBA Sixth Man of the Year

-In 2012, James Harden was named NBA Sixth Man of the Year while playing for the Oklahoma City Thunder.
-He also helped Oklahoma City reach the NBA Finals, where they lost to the Miami Heat in five games.
+In 2012, James Harden was named NBA Sixth Man of the Year and helped the Oklahoma City Thunder reach the NBA Finals.

 2012: Named to All-NBA Third Team

-In 2012, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.
+In the 2012-13 NBA season, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.

-On February 2, 2013, James Harden registered the first triple-double of his career against the Charlotte Bobcats, recording 21 points, 11 rebounds, and 11 assists.
+On February 2, 2013, James Harden recorded the first triple-double of his career against the Charlotte Bobcats, with 21 points, 11 rebounds, and 11 assists.

 On February 20, 2013, James Harden scored a career-high 46 points in a 122–119 win over his former team, the Oklahoma City Thunder.